Juubes/sandwich-factory/README.md

 A lot of the microservices could have been replaced with serverless functions for more abstraction and efficiency.

 There's no SSL certificates for anything.
-The system works on localhost for testing purposes.
+The system works on localhost for a proof of concept.

 Most of the URL's are hardcoded.